AnaG0307/my-recipe-blog-a/README.md

 ### Wireframes
-Below are the initial wireframes for the site for both desktop screens and samller devices:
+Below are the initial wireframes for the site for both desktop screens and smaller devices:

 **Desktop screens**